Mark Turner (judge)

-Sir Mark George Turner KC (born 27 August 1959), styled The Hon.
+Sir Mark George Turner (born 27 August 1959), styled The Hon.
 Mr Justice Turner, is a British judge of the High Court of England and Wales.

 Legal career

 Turner was called to the bar at Gray's Inn in 1981.
 In 1998, he was appointed a Queen's Counsel.
 Turner became a Recorder in 2000, and was appointed to sit as a deputy High Court judge.
 On 28 January 2013, he was appointed a Justice of the High Court, receiving the customary knighthood in the 2013 Special Honours, and was assigned to the Queen's Bench Division.
 Prior to becoming a member of the judiciary, Turner practised from Crown Office Chambers and was also the head of Dean's Court Chambers.

+Personal life

+He lives with his family in Hazel Grove.
+His wife Caroline was a Justice of the Peace and the former solicitor to Sir Elton John and they have three daughters; Fiona, Alice and Lydia, who were all educated at Stockport Grammar School.
+Fiona later studied at the University of Nottingham, Alice at the University of Bristol and Lydia at the University of Birmingham.